docker/labs/beginner/chapters/webapps.md

 Let's start by taking baby-steps.
 First, we'll use Docker to run a dead-simple static website.
 You're going to pull a Docker image from the Docker Hub, run the container and see how easy it is to set up a web server.

 The image that you are going to use is a single-page website that was already created for this demo and is available on the Docker Hub as [`seqvence/static-site`](https://hub.docker.com/r/seqvence/static-site/).
-You can download and run the image directly in one go using `docker run`.
+You can download and run the image directly in one go using `docker run` as follows.

 ```
-$ docker run seqvence/static-site
+$ docker run -d seqvence/static-site
 ```

+>**Note:** The current version of this image doesn't run without the `-d` flag, although it should.
+The `-d` flag enables **detached mode**, which detaches the  running container from the terminal/shell and returns your prompt after the container starts.
+We are debugging the problem with this image but for now, use `-d` even for this first example.

+So, what happens when you run this command?

-Since the image doesn't exist on your Docker host, the Docker daemon first fetches the image from the registry and then runs the image.
+Since the image doesn't exist on your Docker host, the Docker daemon first fetches the it from the registry and then runs it as a container.

-* Okay, now that the server is running, do you see the website?
-* What port is it running on?
-* And more importantly, how do you access the container directly from our host machine?
+Now that the server is running, do you see the website?
+What port is it running on?
+And more importantly, how do you access the container directly from our host machine?

-In this case, the client didn't tell the Docker Engine to publish any of the ports, so you need to re-run the `docker run` command.
-We'll take the oportunity to publish ports and pass your name to the container to customize the message displayed.
-While we are at it, you should also find a way so that our terminal is not attached to the running container.
-So that you can happily close your terminal and keep the container running.
-This is called the **detached** mode.
+Actually, you probably won't be able to answer any of these questions yet! &#9786; In this case, the client didn't tell the Docker Engine to publish any of the ports, so you need to re-run the `docker run` command to add this instruction.

+Let's re-run the command with some new flags to publish ports and pass your name to the container to customize the message displayed.
+We'll use the *-d* option again to run the container in detached mode.

-Before we look at the **detached** mode, we should first find out a way to stop the container that you have just launched.
+First, stop the container that you have just launched.
+In order to do this, we need the container ID.

-First up, launch another terminal (command window) and execute the following command.
-If you're using docker-machine you need to run `eval $(docker-machine env <YOUR_DOCKER_MACHINE_NAME>)` in each new terminal otherwise you'll get the error "Cannot connect to the Docker daemon.
-Is the docker daemon running on this host?".
+Since we ran the container in detached mode, we don't have to launch another terminal to do this.
+Run `docker ps` to view the running containers.

 ```
 $ docker ps
 CONTAINER ID        IMAGE                  COMMAND                  CREATED             STATUS              PORTS               NAMES
 a7a0e504ca3e        seqvence/static-site   "/bin/sh -c 'cd /usr/"   28 seconds ago      Up 26 seconds       80/tcp, 443/tcp     stupefied_mahavira
 ```

 Check out the `CONTAINER ID` column.
-You will need to use this `CONTAINER ID` value, a long sequence of characters and first stop the running container and then remove the running container as given below.
-The example below provides the `CONTAINER ID` on our system, you should use the value that you see in your terminal.
+You will need to use this `CONTAINER ID` value, a long sequence of characters, to identify the container you want to stop, and then to remove it.
+The example below provides the `CONTAINER ID` on our system; you should use the value that you see in your terminal.
 ```
 $ docker stop a7a0e504ca3e
 $ docker rm   a7a0e504ca3e
 ```

-Note: A cool feature is that you do not need to specify the entire `CONTAINER ID`.
+>**Note:** A cool feature is that you do not need to specify the entire `CONTAINER ID`.
 You can just specify a few starting characters and if it is unique among all the containers that you have launched, the Docker client will intelligently pick it up.

-Now, let us launch a container in **detached** mode as shown below:
+Now, let's launch a container in **detached** mode as shown below:

 ```
 $ docker run --name static-site -e AUTHOR="Your Name" -d -P seqvence/static-site
 e61d12292d69556eabe2a44c16cbd54486b2527e2ce4f95438e504afb7b02810
 ```

-In the above command, `-d` will create a container with the process detached from our terminal, `-P` will publish all the exposed container ports to random ports on the Docker host, `-e` is how you pass environment variables to the container, and finally `--name` allows you to specify a container name. `AUTHOR` is the environment variable name and `Your Name` is the value that you can pass.
+In the above command:

+*  `-d` will create a container with the process detached from our terminal
+* `-P` will publish all the exposed container ports to random ports on the Docker host
+* `-e` is how you pass environment variables to the container
+* `--name` allows you to specify a container name
+* `AUTHOR` is the environment variable name and `Your Name` is the value that you can pass

 Now you can see the ports by running the `docker port` command.